ProspectOne/perfops-cli/README.md

 Available Commands:
-  help        Help about any command latency     Run a latency test on target mtr         Run a MTR test on target ping        Run a ping test on target resolve     Resolve a DNS record on target traceroute  Run a traceroute test on target
+  help        Help about any command latency     Run a latency test on target, e.g., google.com or 8.8.8.8 mtr         Run a MTR test on target, e.g., google.com or 8.8.8.8 ping        Run a ping test on target, e.g., google.com or 8.8.8.8 resolve     Resolve a DNS record on target, e.g., google.com or 8.8.8.8 traceroute  Run a traceroute test on target, e.g., google.com or 8.8.8.8

 Flags:
       --debug        Enables debug output